mimetikxs/intro-interactive-visuals/README.md

-# Intro to Interactive visuals
+# Intro to Interactive Visuals

 This repository will contain the source code for the workshop.

-Please check back on the day of the live event.
+Please check again on the day of the event.